AlexBaranowski/vagrant-sh/README.md

 ## QA

-QA is run on 2 virtual machines (we decided to use CentOS-8).
-One that installs vagrant with Virtualbox and second install vagrant with libvirt.
+QA is run on 1 VirtualBox machine.
+I wasn't able to setup vagrant so it uses different virsh net just for one machine :(.
+There is collision between VM net and libvirt vagrant nested VM net.

 ```
 vagrant up
-vagrant ssh server_libvirt -c '/vagrant/tests.bats'
 vagrant ssh server_virtualbox -c '/vagrant/tests.bats'
 ```